 - Is It Worth Getting Pet Insurance for Behavioral Issues?

 The most common problem that prompts pet therapy is aggression, including towards strangers and new pet “siblings” added to the household.
 Other frequent issues include excessive barking or meowing, along with long-term failure by cats to use the litter box.

-If diagnosed as a behavioral condition — rather than, say, a developmental issue — such problems may require therapy and could be covered by insurance, says Beth Wymer, an animal health and insurance expert with Pumpkin Pet Insurance.
+If diagnosed by a licensed veterinarian as a behavioral condition — rather than, say, a developmental issue — such problems may require therapy and could be covered by insurance, says Beth Wymer, an animal health and insurance expert with Pumpkin Pet Insurance.

-Your vet is the starting point for the diagnosis and possible treatments — and some vets may even know if therapy costs are likely to be reimbursed by certain insurers.
-When therapy is being considered, Wymer says, the insurance company works with the pet’s professional “to determine if it’s what they would consider an underlying condition that needs treatment,” Wymer says.
+Consultations with your vet should be the starting point for the diagnosis and possible treatments.
+Some vets may even know if therapy costs are likely to be reimbursed by certain insurers.
+When therapy is being considered, Wymer says, the insurance company works with the pet’s professional "to determine if it's what they would consider an underlying condition that needs treatment," Wymer says.

 Some professionals offer both therapy and training, and might be good resources in cases where you and your vet are unsure of which service might be needed.
 Such versatile professionals, like Stacy Greer, owner of Sunshine Dog Training & Behavior in Dallas-Fort Worth, can assess the animal’s behavior and recommend the best treatment solution for both dog and client.